 NRS initiatives in Israel are anchored by a strategic alliance with the Agricultural Research Organization of Israel (ARO) and Israel’s Ministry of Agriculture.
 We also collaborate with other renowned Israeli institutions such as the Weizmann Institute and Hebrew University.

 The Company’s wholly owned subsidiary in Israel, NRS-Management & Advisory services, is led by Eli Mor.
-Yuval Eshdat, the former Israeli Minister of Health, heads the scientific advisory board.
+Yuval Eshdat, the former Chief Scientist of the Israeli Ministry of Agriculture & Rural Development, heads the scientific advisory board.
 This organization is responsible for the day-to-day management of NRS’ selected projects, which will include all of its activities with ARO and other Israeli partners.

 ARO is a flagship research institution which performs 80 percent of Israel’s applied agricultural research, based on integrated and multidisciplinary problem-solving techniques.
 ARO’s network of farm-related relationships throughout the world provides it with collaborations for translational research and in-depth real-world assessments of market challenges.
 Personnel at ARO include approximately 200 scientists with Ph.D. degrees, 340 engineers and technicians, and 220 graduate students.